She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Task 21: script reverses its input
- Task 22: script displays all users and home directories Task 23: script finds empty files and directories
+ Task 22: script displays all users and home directories Task 23: script finds empty files and directories Task 24: script that lists all files with .git extension